Skip to main content

 What Takeoff Boost Isn’t

 Let’s get this out of the way, no technology or automation can take the place of a seasoned, knowledgeable estimator.
-Takeoff Boost is not “complete, automated takeoff” that a user can use, with the wave of a magic wand, to estimate an entire project.
-Takeoff Boost gives you a great head start on your takeoff, and AI is improving all the time, but, as the estimator, you still play a critical role in bringing “human experience” to review and fine-tune the project.
+Takeoff Boost is not “complete, automated takeoff” that a user can use, with the press of a button, to estimate an entire project.
+Takeoff Boost gives you a great head start on your takeoff, and AI is improving all the time, but, as the estimator, you still play a critical role in bringing “human experience” to review and fine-tune the takeoff.

 Also, Takeoff Boost isn’t a "fit" for every contractor.
 For the initial version, what Takeoff Boost finds may not help you in your particular trade or scope of work.
 You’ll need to judge if what Takeoff Boost can do for you brings value to your organization.

-Although the results Takeoff Boost delivers are very accurate, and the takeoff provided can give you a significant jump start on your Bid, you must still:
+Although Takeoff Boost delivers very accurate results and provides you a significant jump start on your Bid, you must still:

 • Review all takeoff Results